 With the Open Roof Impact Assessment Project, ATÖLYE aimed to measure the effectiveness of different areas in the Open Roof Space and measure the spaces impact on the user’s behaviour.
 For the spaces left empty at the first phase of the project and the existing spaces, spatial interventions have been carried out to improve the user experience in each area with a flexible design to meet the needs and expectations of different stakeholders.

 ATÖLYE conducted concise workshops with forty students to discover the opinions and ideas of students regarding space and the way they are used.
 With an interactive plan study that was located in the school for a week, more than one hundred students ideas were harvested.
-In addition to these methods, we examined the outcomes of a school-wide questionnaire conducted with teachers and the studied the photos from the activities held within the different areas of the Open Roof Space.
+In addition to these methods, we examined the outcomes of a school-wide questionnaire conducted with teachers and studied the photos from the activities held within the different areas of the Open Roof Space.

 We created a productivity map from the outcomes by synthesizing the data collected from various styles of research methods.
 Out team developed recommendations for areas that were found to be used inefficiently and the three vacant spaces were repurposed to accommodate the needs of teachers for their curricular and extra-curricular activities as well as student’s expectations and dreams from spaces they want to spend time on their spare times.